Your Risky Mailbox: Identity Theft 101

 Protecting Your Mail and Your Identity

 Since your mailbox is your greatest point of threat in the real world, knowing how to protect your mail is your first line of defense.
 It starts with being attentive.
-Know your mail carrier, know his schedule, and know normal delivery patterns for the mail that you receive.
+Know your mail carrier, know their schedule, and know normal delivery patterns for the mail that you receive.

 In addition, put some safe mail handling practices in place: